SamMcFly/plex-overseerr-backup/README.md

 1. First, try resyncing: Overseerr → Settings → Integrations → Plex → "Test Connection" or "Resync"
 2. If that doesn't work, use **Force Mode** in the Restore tab (or `--force` on command line)
 3. Force mode clears Overseerr's record of the media so it can be re-requested

+### "Requests created but nothing downloads"
+**Cause:** Sonarr/Radarr already has the media entry from the original request **Solution:**
+1. Configure Radarr/Sonarr URLs and API tokens in Settings
+2. Enable Force Mode when restoring - it will automatically clear entries from Radarr/Sonarr
+3. If you don't want to use Force Mode, manually delete entries in Sonarr/Radarr

+**Note:** Force mode with Radarr/Sonarr configured is the recommended approach for disaster recovery.

 ### "Shows/movies appear in backup but not requested"
 **Cause:** File still exists on disk even though you thought it was deleted